 I like what I see, how do I know if you are available to shoot my wedding?

 Fabulous!
 I would love to discuss your wedding with you.
 Just send me a message through the contact page on this website.
-Tell me what your wedding date is and where your venue is.
-I will then check my calendar and let you know if I am available for your wedding date.
+Tell me what your wedding date is and I will check my calendar and let you know if I am available for your wedding date.
 I only accept about 20 weddings per year so that I can stay connected to my Brides and give them the best service possible.
-For this reason I will only accept weddings that I feel are a good fit for my style of photography and if only you feel that I am a good fit for you and your fiancé .
-Your wedding day is one of the most important days in your lives together, and you deserve a photographer that is going to be a perfect fit for your personalities and your wedding vision.

 How do I book you for my wedding?

-To reserve me as your photographer, I always recommend a meeting first.
-But if an in-person meeting isn’t possible, then we can Skype or FaceTime!
+To reserve me as your photographer, I always recommend a meeting so that we can meet and sign the contract in person.
+Your wedding photography is of the utmost importance and you need to make sure that we will be a great fit together!!
+If an in-person meeting isn’t possible, then we can Skype or FaceTime.
 To complete the booking, you will need to complete and sign a wedding contract, a model release and pay a non-refundable retainer fee of 30% of your chosen collection price .
-Once I have received your retainer and signed contract, your date is yours!!!
+Once I have received your retainer and signed contract, the date is yours!!!
 (Please understand, I speak with A LOT of brides about A LOT of wedding dates, and unfortunately, there is just no way for me to remember them all or keep up with them – so just because we may email or talk about your wedding date, it does NOT mean that your date will be held or “penciled in” without a deposit).
 No Wedding date will be reserved without a retainer and signed contract.

 Do I really need an engagement session?